umbrellium/wercker-buildbucket-status/README.md

 # step-bitbucket-buildstatus

-A wercker step for sending build status to Bitbucket's build status API.
+A wercker step for sending build status to Bitbucket, via their RESTful build status API.

 # Options